Do you wonder why you still suffer from quality issues, even though the process is quite mature and seems to be well understood?

 The FMEA is a great way to assess the risks and to rank them.
 The 3 components of risk in this form are:

 And then, for each failure mode, it drives an action plan.
 It is a living document and should be updated often.
-Followup on countermeasures on the FMEA(I covered the Process FMEA in more detail here.)
+(I covered the Process FMEA in more detail here.)

 A word of caution.
 It is not an easy exercise.
 Don’t expect a production supervisor or a quality auditor to do it nicely without prior training and experience.